gavinzbq/sgao-old-inventions/github-master/add-project-github.rst

 1. Create a new repository on Github
 ------------------------------------

-..note:: To avoid errors, do not initialize with *README*, license, or "gitignore" files.
+.. note:: To avoid errors, do not initialize with *README*, license, or "gitignore" files.

 2. Open Terminal
 ----------------